APA Building, Melbourne: Design and Construction

 The Australian Building was one of about 11 'massive edifices' of 8 to 10 floors built in the city at the height of the boom, of which only two survive.
 They were made possible by the introduction of an hydraulic power system of pressurised water that could operate the lifts to great heights 'in complete safety'.
 They did not employ any new structural technologies however, relying on thick walls of load bearing brickwork, and internal structures of cast iron, wrought iron and timber.
-With the boom soon turning into a crash, these buildings remained the tallest for many years, and in 1916 a new building regulation was passed limiting buildings to 132 ft (40m).
+With the boom soon turning into a crash, these buildings remained the tallest for many years, and in 1916 a new building regulation was passed limiting buildings to 132ft (40m).

+A worker was killed by a falling plank during the construction in 1890.

-The building inevitably generated its own legends, for instance that three companies went broke sinking the 40m deep cylinders for the hydraulic lift pole, and that not long after completion, the bolt on one of the cylinders broke, sending the fortunately vacant lift speeding downwards.
+The building inevitably generated its own legends, for instance that three companies went broke sinking the 40m deep cylinders for the hydraulic lift poles, and that not long after completion, the bolt on one of the cylinders broke, sending the fortunately vacant lift speeding downwards.
 Another from 1945 is that on the day of official inspection, the lift shot up uncontrollably only to bounce back from springs at the top, prompting many of the party to use the stairs on the way down.
 The main legend is that it was the worlds tallest in 1890, for instance in the 1976 book Melbourne's Yesterdays, but there were a number of towers in New York City and Chicago in that year that exceeded it by at least one or two floors, plus architectural features.

 Its great height and dominance in the streetscape led to it being the subject of many photographs and postcards in its first 20 years.

+Australian Provincial Assurance Association (APA)

-In 1920 the Australian Provincial Assurance Association, an insurance company, bought the building as its Melbourne base, and then renamed it the APA Building.
+In 1920 the Australian Provincial Assurance Association, a Sydney based insurance company, bought the building as its Melbourne base, and then renamed it the APA Building.

-The APA was Australia's tallest building until 1912, when the Culwalla Chambers was built in Sydney.
-This office building was constructed of reinforced concrete, and had 12 full office floors, with a facade height of 59m.
+The APA was Australia's tallest building to roof until 1912, when the Culwalla Chambers at 165 feet (50.25m) was completed in Sydney, however the APA's corner spire and pole at 53 metres was still slightly taller.

 The APA Building was Melbourne's tallest commercial building for 40 years, until the company decided to move, and purchased and remodelled another nine storey Victorian 'skyscraper' on the southeast corner of Collins and Queen Streets as its new headquarters, adding a very tall tower (largely for show) in 1929, which topped out at 76 m (250 ft).
 This was also known as the APA Building, and was demolished in the late 1960s.

 Some time in the 1950s, the spire, turrets and gables of the top floors of the earlier APA Building were removed, leaving it with a truncated mansard roof.